Plugins

 Nu can be extended using plugins.
 Plugins behave much like Nu's built-in commands, with the added benefit that they can be added separately from Nu itself.

-Nu plugins are executables; Nu launches them as needed and communicates with them over stdin, stdout, and stderropen in new window.
-Nu plugins can use either JSON or MSGPACK as their communication encoding.
+Nu plugins are executables; Nu launches them as needed and communicates with them over stdin and stdoutopen in new window or local socketsopen in new window.
+Nu plugins can use either JSONopen in new window or MessagePackopen in new window as their communication encoding.

 Downloading and installing a plugin